HoangDinhSon/register-login-logout/docs/readme.md

 - handle router login  for shop

 ### Commit Logout

 1. Check if the correct user is logged in or not : run function authentication before router logout
 2.

+### Commit handle refresh Token
+- read model keyStory
+- client send refreshToken
+- server check refresh token in Database array refreshTokenUsed
+- if everything oke will be make pair new token and refresh token , concurrent save push refresh token present to araray and update refreshToken note : in use mongoose can update